 The two-story brick and stone Odd Fellows building is typical of lodge hall construction at the turn of the century.
 The commercial style structure housed shops on the ground floor and meeting rooms and hall above.
 Extensive restoration has been done to return this 1902 structure to its original appearance.

-Also check out the Immanuel Methodist Episcopal Church where TRICA is going to be located to see another historic Hyde Park treasure.
+Also check out the Immanuel Methodist Episcopal Church on 14th St. adjacent to Hyde Park where TRICA is located to see another historic North End treasure.

 Boise’s Interurban Trolley